jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 **RR: Odd Recordings has started a new series called 'Especial' releasing just one track at a time, including your energetic offering 'Tight'.
 What is the philosophy behind the series?
 And what do you look for in a track to feature it? **

-The idea with these series is to release something strong, “especial” as the Spanish word means, giving all the attention to one single track.
+The idea with the series is to release something strong, “especial” as the Spanish word means, giving all the attention to one single track.
 Looking for those tracks that make the difference whenever you are playing them.

-<br><br>
+<iframe src="https://embed.beatport.com/?id=10279577&type=track" width="100%" height="162" frameborder="0" scrolling="no" style="max-width:600px;"></iframe>

 **RR: Rewinding back a bit, you released your first solo EP 'Pretending' on Adam Beyer's legendary Drumcode label in 2015.
 What impact do you think this had on your career?**